cstatz/blazert/README.md

 blazeRT works with triangular meshes and simple primitives, but it should be easy to extend blazeRT to work on polygons or more complex primitives.

+blazeRT has unit test which will increase as development continues and we try to ensure code quality and a reproducible build experience via continuous integration.

 ### Contributing
 We appreciate all contributions from issues to pull requests.

 For contributing, please read the [contribution guide](CONTRIBUTING.md).